 This homemade blueberry syrup is certain to banish memories you may have of that cloyingly sweet pancake house staple that smacks of artificial flavors and colors.
 Fairly bursting with fresh blueberry flavor, this spectacular blueberry syrup has virtually no end to its uses.
 Drizzle it on pancakes or waffles, natch.
 Swirl it through plain yogurt.
 Dribble it in lemonade.
 Slather it over pork chops.
 Stir it into ice cream.
 Dab it atop pound cake.
-We’d love to hear your favorite use for it in a comment below.–Angie Zoobkoff
+Or surprise yourself—and us!—by concocting a new use for it and letting us know.–Angie Zoobkoff

 - 1/8 teaspoon kosher salt